 January was Human Trafficking Awareness Month in the United States.
 It was followed by Superbowl weekend.
-The largest sporting event in our country, possibly the world, is also a lucrative weekend for criminals who exploit children for profit….Child prostitution, or as it's legally known, Domestic Minor Sex Trafficking (DMST) is a $9.8 billion (that's billion) industry in the United States, and wherever a large sporting event is taking place, you can be sure that demand is high.
+The largest sporting event in our country, possibly the world, is also a lucrative weekend for criminals who exploit children for profit….you may have heard it called CSEC (commercial sexual exploitation of children) or DMST (Domestic Minor Sex Trafficking) is a $9.8 billion (that's billion) industry in the United States, and wherever a large sporting event is taking place, you can be sure that demand is high.

-Two factors that are consistently found in victims of DMST are previous sexual abuse (more than 1 in 10 children are sexually abused before turning 18) and running away from home (1 in 3 runaways are lured into the sex trade within 48 hours of leaving home).
-For more information about DMST view this brochure from Shared Hope International.
+Two factors that are consistently found in victims of DMST are previous sexual abuse (almost all trafficking victims report being sexually abused at a younger age) and running away from home (1 in 3 runaways are lured into the sex trade within 48 hours of leaving home).
+For more information about CSEC view this infographic from Shared Hope International.

 Action steps?
 Several things you can do immediately and with little effort: